Bond 26 Is Still On The Way (Eventually). Here's What We Know About The Next Era Of James Bond, Including Some Juicy Rumors

 What Is Bond 26’s Release Date?

-This is the other big question.
-Villeneuve is currently shooting the final installment of his Dune trilogy, which is scheduled to be released a year from December as part of the 2026 movie schedule.
-How long production and post-production will take on Dune: Part Three is anyone’s guess, but it’s safe to assume that the earliest Villeneuve might get started on Bond is at least a year out, or more.
+The final big question, and perhaps the biggest, is when will the movie hit the big screen?
+Villeneuve has wrapped shooting on the final installment of his Dune trilogy, which is scheduled to be released in December as part of the 2026 movie schedule.
+How post-production will take on Dune: Part Three is anyone’s guess, but it’s safe to assume that the earliest Villeneuve might get started on Bond is at least a ways away at this point.
 Deadline has reported that production will likely start sometime in 2027.

 What does that mean for the release date?
-Unfortunately for us Bond fans, it means sometime in 2028 is probably the next time we’ll see the spy with a license to kill on the big screen.
+Unfortunately for us Bond fans, it means sometime in 2028 is probably the earliest we’ll see the spy with a license to kill on the big screen again.
 That means it’ll officially be the longest delay between James Bond movies, as No Time To Die came out in 2021.
-That honor is currently held by the roughly six years between License to Kill and Goldeneye, as well as Spectre and No Time To Die.
+That honor is currently held by the roughly six years between License to Kill and Goldeneye, as well as Spectre and No Time to Die.

-So, it’s going to be a while.
-Of course, there are still 25 previous Bond films to enjoy with a Prime subscription.
+So, it’s going to be a while, but there are still 25 previous Bond films to enjoy with a Prime subscription.
 James Bond 26 will be huge, so as we learn more, we’ll keep updating this with all the latest news.

 Hugh Scott is the Syndication Editor for CinemaBlend.
 Before CinemaBlend, he was the managing editor for Suggest.com and Gossipcop.com, covering celebrity news and debunking false gossip.
 He has been in the publishing industry for almost two decades, covering pop culture – movies and TV shows, especially – with a keen interest and love for Gen X culture, the older influences on it, and what it has since inspired.
 He graduated from Boston University with a degree in Political Science but cured himself of the desire to be a politician almost immediately after graduation.